OpenLearningNetwork/DrawingFlowersInProcessing/README.md

 Drawing flowers in Processing (with matrix transformations)
 ========================

+> THIS POST WAS PUBLISHED ON OPENLEARNING.NETWORK
+IT IS NOT ALLOWED TO REPUBLISH THIS POST
+THE IMAGES ARE CREATIVE COMMONS, PROCESSING SOURCE IS MIT

 Ever wanted to draw a flower in Processing?
 You might think that a simple thing such as a flower must be very easy to draw in Processing?
 Well it actually is very easy, but not for everyone.
 In this tutorial you will learn how to draw a beautiful little flower in Processing by using matrix transformations.